 Audit Committee.
 The Audit Committee met four times in 2013.
 The Audit Committee's primary function, which is further described in the Audit Committee Charter, is to assist the Board in fulfilling its oversight responsibilities relating to the Company's auditing, accounting and financial reporting processes.
 The Audit Committee is directly responsible for the engagement, compensation, retention and oversight of the Company's independent auditors and the review and oversight of the Company's internal controls.
 The Audit Committee also receives and reviews periodic reports and presentations of the loan review and compliance officers and the internal auditors, provides general oversight and direction for their work, and coordinates corrective action as appropriate.
-The Board, with the assistance of the Nominating and Governance Committee, has determined that each member of the Audit Committee qualifies as an "independent" director under the Sarbanes-Oxley Act, related SEC rules and NASDAQ listing standards related to audit committees, and that each satisfies all other applicable standards for service on the Audit Committee.
-In addition, the Board, with the assistance of the Nominating and Governance Committee, has determined that Henry Mariani, Richard Cisne, Robert East and Robert Proost each qualifies as an "audit committee financial expert" within the meaning of the regulations of the SEC.
+The Board, with the assistance of the Nominating and Governance Committee, has determined that each member of the Audit Committees, and that each satisfies all other applicable standards for service on the Audit Committee.
+In addition, the Board, with the assistance of the Nominating and Governance Cisne, Robert East and Robert Proost each qualifies as an "audit committee financial expert" within the meaning of the regulations of the SEC.

 Personnel and Compensation Committee.
 The Personnel and Compensation Committee (the "Compensation Committee") met four times in 2013.
 The Compensation Committee reviews, evaluates and approves compensation plans, policies and programs of the Company; reviews and approves compensation for the Company's directors; considers, approves and reviews all salaries, incentive plans and bonuses for officers and employees; reviews additions and separations of personnel; oversees administration of the employee benefit plans and programs, including the Company's equity compensation plans; and oversees staff training and educational programs.
 The Compensation Committee also reviews and discusses with management the Company's Compensation Discussion and Analysis below.
 To facilitate the fulfillment of its duties, the Compensation Committee has sole authority to retain outside advisors, including compensation consultants, to assist the Compensation Committee with executive compensation matters.
-Additionally, the Compensation Committee has sole authority to approve the fees and retention terms of any such advisors or consultants.
-For information regarding compensation consultants engaged by the Compensation Committee see "Compensation Discussion and Analysis - Setting Executive Compensation - Role of Consultants" below.
+Additionally, the Compensation consultants engaged by the Compensation Committee see "Compensation Discussion and Analysis - Setting Executive Compensation - Role of Consultants" below.
 The Board has determined that each member of the Compensation Committee is "independent" under NASDAQ listing standards and satisfies all other applicable standards related to compensation committees.